therohlikar/fleecabank/README.md

-`every return of exported function`
+`every return of exported functions`

 ```lua
 local done =    "done" or